top of page

 (Bill: What did Adam say to Eve on the night before Christmas?
 He said, “Merry Christmas Eve”)

-Bill: Holiday decorating can be a chore, but we have found two time saving methods: The first is to leave your outside decorations in place year-round (this usually does not meet with HOA approval--or any of the neighbors, for that matter!)
-The second (and more reasonable!) method is to have a spontaneous (but craftily planned!) decorating party at the tail end of your Thanksgiving gathering.
+Bill: Holiday decorating can be a chore, but we have found a saving method is to have a spontaneous (but craftily planned!) decorating party at the tail end of your Thanksgiving gathering.

 Sheri: Just prior to everyone leaving the annual Thanksgiving gathering at our home, I start hauling out boxes of Christmas decorations and seasonal holiday pictures.
 (As photographers, we change our framed images to match the season).
 Then armed with a second offering of dessert and coffee, we entice a few family members to join our decorating party.